bpanel-org/bpanel/README.md

 or use the bcoin docker service to spin up a bcoin node that the webapp will connect to.

 #### Configuration between Docker services
-These instructions are for if you want to run bPanel within the `app` service and have it talk to a bcoin node running in a container from the `bcoin` service.
+These instructions are for if you want to run bPanel within the `bpanel` service and have it talk to a bcoin node running in a container from the `bcoin` service.
 For example, this is how bPanel works out of the box if you simply run `docker-compose up -d`.